cloudmesh-community/fa19-516-169/project/report.md

 proposed plan below and will evolve.

 1. Week of 28th Oct: Architecture, Design finalization.

-2. Week of 4th Nov:
+1. Week of 4th Nov:

-   * API signature definition and scope freeze (This should define how many APIs will be )
+   * API signature definition and scope freeze (This should define how many APIs will be)
-   * Environment creation  & Code Framework Creation (Skeleton, stub and dummy test cases)
+   * Environment creation and Code Framework Creation (Skeleton, stub and dummy test cases)

-4. Week of 11th Nov:  Selected APIs for  'VM'
+1. Week of 11th Nov:  Selected APIs for  'VM'

-5. Week of 18th Nov:  Selected APIs for 'Image'
+1. Week of 18th Nov:  Selected APIs for 'Image'

-6. Week of 25th Nov:  Selected APIs for 'Security'
+1. Week of 25th Nov:  Selected APIs for 'Security'

-7. Week of 2nd Dec:
+1. Week of 2nd Dec:

    * Buffer
    * Documentation completion
    * Pending PyTest (if any) completion

 ## Results